 - Preheat oven to 350ºF and line a 8×4 medium loaf pan with parchment paper; set aside.

-- In large bowl whisk together pumpkin puree and maple syrup, then eggs and vanilla until smooth.
+- In large bowl whisk together pumpkin puree and maple syrup, then eggs, vanilla and milk until smooth.

 - Add almond flour, tapioca flour, baking soda and salt, using large silicone spatula or spoon to combine.

 - Pour batter into prepared loaf pan, covering with streusel if using and bake for 20 minutes uncovered, then add foil for the last 20-25 minutes, to prevent the top from browning too quickly.
 My bread took roughly 45 minutes but check the middle for done-ness with toothpick after 40 minutes just to be sure.